 This scam scores full marks on my scale because unlike the others, which rely on distorting the truth and exaggerating things, this scam involves an outright lie.
 I don’t know where the tuk tuk driver would have taken us, or how much money it would have costed us, but I highly doubt that anything positive would have come from the situation!

 Fortunately these were the only scams that my friends and I encountered in Bangkok.
 Strangely, I’ve not been targeted on my two subsequent visits – perhaps I give off more of a ‘don’t mess with me’ vibe now!

-Although scams like these can be annoying, we must understand that it’s human nature to try and make the best for ourselves, and if these people are being offered extremely high rates of commission in exchange for ripping a few rich westerners off (or at least, westerners who they perceive as rich), then who are we to judge?
+Although scams like these can be annoying, we must understand that it’s human nature to try and make the best for ourselves, and if these people are being offered extremely high rates of commission in exchange for ripping a few rich westerners off, then can we really judge them?